NREL/torc/docs/how_tos/building_torc/generate_client_apis.rst

 .. code-block:: console

-   $ bash make_api.sh
+   $ bash make_api_clients.sh

 This procedure could be implemented to generate additional client programming languages.
 Refer to the ``OpenAPI`` documentation for more information.

-7. Commit changes to the repository.
+4. Commit changes to the repository.